The AmeriCorps Mission: To improve lives, strengthen communities, and foster civic engagement through service and volunteering.

 Congress established the National Service Trust to provide a Segal AmeriCorps Education Award for members who successfully complete service in AmeriCorps.
 You can use your Segal AmeriCorps Education Award to pay education costs at qualified institutions of higher education, for educational training, or to repay qualified student loans.
 You can take up to seven years after your term of service has ended to claim the award.

 - View a list of colleges and universities that match the Segal AmeriCorps Education Award.

 Thank you for your interest in learning more about starting a program!

-- Could your organization use at least 10 people to engage in direct service in your community?
+- Could your organization use at least 10 individuals to engage in a direct service activity or deliverable you want to provide in your community?

-- Does your organization manage federal grants or are you interested in support from Nevada Volunteers to start?
+- Does your organization already have experience managing federal grants or are you interested in support from Nevada Volunteers to start?

 - Is your organization able to provide 24% match funds to your grant?
 (For example if you receive a grant of $75,000 from Nevada Volunteers you will need to match it with $18,000 for a total project budget of $93,000)

 - Please reach out to Alicia Blood, firstname.lastname@example.org, 775-825-1900, to discuss how AmeriCorps can help your organization expand its mission